Somatic Experiencing: A Body-Oriented Approach to Trauma Healing

 Trauma, from a physio-biological point of view, is a disruption of the free flow of energy within the nervous system.
 This will lead to hyperactivation of the nervous system with the following symptoms: anxiety, panic, hypervigilance, inability to relax, emotional flooding, sleeplessness, rage, and hostility.
 When the nervous system is negatively discharging through hyperactivation, it tends to vacillate in a counterpoint mode to the opposite extreme of hypoactivation, followed by these symptoms: lethargy, stasis, disconnection, exhaustion, depression, and disequilibrium.

-It is as though the high energy arousal of an adverse event or period in one's life hasn't been able to discharge through fight or flight mode and has paralyzed itself within the body's systems.
+It is as though the high energy arousal of an adverse event or period in one's life hasn't been able to discharge through fight or flight mode and has paralysed itself within the body's systems.
+This is what makes body-oriented trauma therapy fundamentally different from approaches that work only at the level of thought.

 Somatic Experiencing (SE) allows the accessing of trauma through listening to and observing body sensations.
 It does this in a way that is not overwhelming for the patient; it slows down the whole process and gives the patient the ability to regulate and integrate the release of energy.
 This goes by the term "titration."